 The APP is a method for evaluating students who want to participate in sports at higher or lower levels, consistent with their physical and emotional maturity, size, fitness level, and skills.
-The Board approves the use of the APP for all secondary school interscholastic team members.
+The Board approves the use of the APP for students in grades no lower than seventh grade to compete on interscholastic athletic teams organized for senior high school students, and for senior high school students to compete on interscholastic athletic teams organized for students in the seventh and eighth grades.
 The Superintendent will implement procedures for the APP, and will direct the athletic director to maintain records of students who have successfully completed the APP.